-As we wake up in the morning and open our eyes we may like to recite the above gatha.
+As we wake up in the morning and open our eyes we may like to recite the above gatha (mindfulness verse).
 We can start our day with the happiness of a smile and the aspiration to dedicate ourselves to the path of love and understanding.
 We are aware that today is a fresh, new day, and we have 24 precious hours to live.

-Let us wash up or do what we need to before heading towards the meditation hall.
-Allow ourselves enough time so we will not have to rush.
+As we wash up or otherwise prepare to head to the meditation hall, we allow ourselves enough time so we do not have to rush.
 Enjoy the dark morning sky.
 Many stars are twinkling and greeting us.
 Take deep breaths and enjoy the cool, fresh air.
 As we walk slowly towards the hall, let the morning fill our being, awakening our body and mind to the joy of a new day.

 Sitting meditation is like returning home to give full attention to and care for our self.
 Like the peaceful image of the Buddha on the altar, we too can radiate peace and stability.
 We sit upright with dignity, and return to our breathing.
 We bring our full attention to what is within and around us.
 We let our mind become spacious and our heart soft and kind.

 If our legs or feet fall asleep or begin to hurt during the sitting, we are free to adjust our position quietly.
-We can maintain our concentration by following our breathing and slowly, and attentively change our posture.
+We can maintain our concentration by following our breathing as we slowly and attentively change our posture.

-In between sessions of sitting meditation, we practice Kinh Hanh, which is indoor walking meditation.
+After practicing sitting meditation, we sometimes practice indoor walking meditation (Kinh Hanh).
 We take one step with each in-breath and each out-breath.
-Aware of the Sangha around us, we feel in harmony with the larger body.
-Everybody is moving together, slowly, and mindfully.
+Aware of the sangha around us, we feel in harmony with the larger body.
+Everybody is moving together slowly and mindfully.

 We should arrive five minutes before the meditation period starts so that everyone is comfortably seated before the bell is invited to formally begin the session.
 We should not enter the hall after the bell has been invited.
-If we are late for sitting meditation, please remain outdoor and enjoy walking meditation.
+If we are late for sitting meditation, we are asked to remain outdoors and enjoy walking meditation.

 Eating a meal together is a meditative practice.
 We should try to offer our presence for every meal.
-As we serve our food we can already begin practicing.
-Serving ourselves, we realize that many elements, such as the rain, sunshine, earth, air and love, have all come together to form this wonderful meal.
+Serving food to ourselves, we can already begin practicing.
+We realize that many elements, such as the rain, sunshine, earth, air, and love, have come together to form this wonderful meal.
 In fact, through this food we see that the entire universe is supporting our existence.

-We are aware of the whole sangha as we serve ourselves and we should take an amount of food that is good for us.
-Before eating, the bell will be invited for three sounds and we can enjoy breathing in and out while practicing the five contemplations.
+We are aware of the whole sangha as we serve ourselves, and we should take an amount of food that is good for us.
+At lunchtime, the bell will be invited before we eat, and we can enjoy breathing in and out while practicing the five contemplations:

 - This food is a gift of the earth, the sky, numerous living beings, and much hard and loving work.